alexagoff/new-accession-ingest/README.md

   you can by following the instructions here https://pandas.pydata.org/docs/getting_started/install.html
 - go onto UO vpn
 - run check_existing_accessions.py
+  - do :
-  - do : python check_existing_accessions.py ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) with form.csv input, or without argument if path to form.csv is manually entered in check_existing_accessions.py (line 33).
+    - python check_existing_accessions.py ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) with form.csv input
+    - python check_existing_accessions.py (without argument) if path to form.csv is manually entered in check_existing_accessions.py (line 33).
   - output: one csv of 'yes' and one of 'no's if repositories connected to accession(s) already exist.
 Both sent to Alexa.
 Both in out folder.
-- run new_accessions.py, optionally enter "name".csv as an argument
+- run new_accessions.py
-  (in this case, edit file inputcsv path, line 33). python3 new_accessions.py or python3 new_accessions.py input.csv
+  - do:
+    - python new_accessions.py ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) with 'yes' and 'no' csv's as the arguments.
+    - python new_accessions.py (no arguments) if paths to csvs are already manually entered in new_accessions.py.
-  this outputs logs in the out file as well as updating aspace with information
+  - output: logs in the out file as well as updating aspace with information (add more)
 - check out/log and out/output_existing.csv